How to Decide When It’s Right For You

 As Dynamo celebrates its tenth anniversary, AWS should consider a companion service called “WhynamoDB”.
 Every time a developer attempts to provision a new DynamoDB table, the service would pop-up in the AWS Console and simply ask: “Why?”

-The answer to “why use DynamoDB” isn’t as straightforward as the marketing promise of seamless scalability.
+The answer to “why use DynamoDB” isn’t as straightforward as the marketing promise of seamless scalability and cloud enablement initiatives.

 Over the past few weeks, I interviewed a number of engineers and developers about their experiences with the AWS database services.
 As great as DynamoDB is — and as rousing as its success stories are — it has also left plenty of failed implementations in its wake.

 There are very few suitable use cases for DynamoDB | Hacker News — Fundamentally, the problem seems to be that choosing a partitioning key that’s appropriate for DynamoDB’s operational — news.ycombinator.com